shamohamin/football_player_tracking/README.md

 ## Detection(First Part)

-For detecting player we have used [Background Subtraction Methods](https://docs.opencv.org/master/d8/d38/tutorial_bgsegm_bg_subtraction.html) such as MOG2, KNN, ... .
+For detecting players we have used [Background Subtraction Methods](https://docs.opencv.org/master/d8/d38/tutorial_bgsegm_bg_subtraction.html) such as MOG2, KNN, etc.

 Because every area, of the frame, has different features, such as upper area has a lot of noise and players are smaller than lower areas, ...,  We have split the frame into 3 section: